IPv6PrefixDelegation for Virtual Machine Manager

 Introduction

-) on my Linux router, I realized that I still need an IPv6
+After I set up IPv6 Prefix Delegation (PD) on my Linux router, I realized that I still need an IPv6 subnet for the virtual machines (VMs) I run on my desktop PC.

-to be configured on my physical switch, with addresses assigned on my router.
-My host computer works as a bridge in this scenario, not as a NAT
+I also want the VLAN to be configured on my physical switch, with addresses assigned on my router.
+My host computer works as a bridge in this scenario, not as a NAT gatway or router.
+This way the VMs do not have acces to my Office VLAN which gives me extra security.
+This is especially important to me, as one of the VMs is a Windows 11 machine, which I consider insecure.

 In the end my network is supposed to look like this: